-To many, Jordan Rodgers has his own celebrity identity.
-To others, he is the younger brother of Green Bay Packers quarterback Aaron Rodgers.
-Both of them are correct — as each played college football and carved out successful lives and careers — but the amount of tension and family drama between them has more to unpack than moving into a new house.
+Both of them are correct — as each played college football and carved out successful lives and careers — but the amount of tension between them has more to unpack than moving into a new house.

-Aaron Rodgers is best known for his NFL career and, secondarily, his dating life with Olivia Munn and now Danica Patrick.
+Aaron Rodgers is best known for his NFL career and, secondarily, his dating life with Olivia Munn, ex-girlfriend Danica Patrick, and current fiancee Shailene Woodley.
 Jordan Rodgers is most famous for starring on ABC’s “The Bachelorette” TV show and his engagement to JoJo Fletcher.

 Jordan is close with brother Luke Rodgers, including being the best man in the oldest sibling’s wedding in 2019, but not his brother Aaron.

-When it comes to Rodgers family matters, it’s complex and something not a whole lot of people across the United States, or world, could ever truly understand.
+When it comes to Aaron Rodgers’ family drama, it’s pretty intense and something not a whole lot of people across the United States, or world, could ever truly understand.

 Jordan, much like Aaron, played quarterback at Pleasant Valley and started his college football career at Butte College.
 He then transferred to Vanderbilt University and led the Commodores in back-to-back bowl game appearances for the first time in school history.